 Today in Tribe History: August 18, 2008

-2008 – Newly acquired top prospect Matt LaPorta is hit on the head by a fastball in a ugly turn of events at the Beijing Olympics.
+Newly acquired top prospect Matt LaPorta is hit on the head by a fastball in an ugly turn of events at the Beijing Olympics.

-In total, six men were hit by pitches, two players left the game injured, and three representatives from the Chinese team, including head coach and former MLBer Jim Lefebvre and assistant coach Steve Ontiveros.
+In total, six men were hit by pitches, two players left the game injured, and three representatives from the Chinese team, including head coach and former MLBer Jim Lefebvre and assistant coach and former big league pitcher Steve Ontiveros, were ejected.

 The US team won the game, 9-1.
-LaPorta will play just three more games with the Aeros this season upon return from the Olympics and his injury.
-He will go 3-for-8…and be hit by two more pitches.
+LaPorta will play just three more games with the Aeros this season when returning from the Olympics and his injury.
+He will go 3-for-8…and will be hit by two more pitches.